PWS Frequently Asked Questions (FAQs)

 There are several municipal drinking water wells in the Live Oak community, which are operated and maintained by the City of Santa Cruz.
 As shown in the map below, Live Oak is part of the MGA basin area.
 These wells rely on that already-overdrafted groundwater basin to provide water for the people of Live Oak and the greater community.
 This water supply is at great risk, with seawater contamination detected in the groundwater aquifers near the well field in the Live Oak/Pleasure Point area (in fact, seawater intrusion is occurring throughout the coastline from the Harbor to Pleasure Point/Live Oak to Aptos/La Selva Beach).
-From Pleasure Point to Aptos-Seascape-La Selva Beach area, the groundwater pumping can be optimized to restribute pumping away from the coast and more inland.
-This redistribution, along with putting purified water into the ground through the the seawater intrusion barrier wells, protective water levels will raise.
+From Pleasure Point to Aptos-Seascape-La Selva Beach area, the groundwater pumping can be optimized to redistribute pumping away from the coast and more inland.
+This redistribution, along with putting purified water into the ground through the seawater intrusion barrier wells, will raise protective groundwater levels.

 Everyone living within the MGA area is affected by the groundwater overdraft and seawater intrusion problem.
 The Project is being developed as a means of replenishing the overdrafted groundwater aquifer, providing a barrier to seawater intrusion, and thereby protecting and sustaining the water supply for all within the MGA area.

-WHY IS THE WATER PUFICIATION FACILITY BEING LOCATED IN LIVE OAK?
+5. WHY IS THE WATER PURIFICATION FACILITY BEING LOCATED IN LIVE OAK?
 IS IT BECAUSE THE RESIDENTS OF SOQUEL DIDN'T WANT IT?
 WHAT ABOUT THE BIKE-PEDESTRIAN CROSSING AND THE PROPOSAL WITH KAISER FACILITY COMING TO THE LIVE OAK AREA?

 The advanced water purification facility is proposed to be built in the empty lot at Chanticleer Avenue and Soquel Avenue, based upon the following numerous factors:

-- Soquel Avenue is a highly-traveled street and often heavily impacted with traffic congestion.
-The water purification facility, once built, will have minimal traffic impacts, as compared to other types of potential uses for that site (commercial, self-storage, etc.).
-With only an estimated five employees on site, and occasional school/educational tours, the vehicle trips associated with the Project will be minimal.
+- The water purification facility will not cause increased traffic impacts in an area already heavily impacted by traffic congestion.
+Once built, will have minimal traffic impacts, as compared to other types of potential uses for that site (commercial, self-storage, etc.).
+With only an estimated five employees on-site, and occasional school/educational tours, the vehicle trips associated with the Project will be minimal.

-- The water purification facility will be taking either secondary or tertiary treated water – absolutely no raw sewage will be involved – as its source water and purifying it through microfiltration, reverse osmosis, and UV disinfection.
+- We aim to build a water purification facility at Chanticleer to be a showcase for Santa Cruz County.
+Located right off the freeway, tourists and residents can be proud that our region is recycling 25% of the water that is discharged out into the Monterey Bay National Marine Sanctuary and instead of being put to beneficial reuse to prevent further seawater contamination and ensuring water sustainability of water, one of our precious natural resources.
+As stated above, the facility will be taking tertiary treated water – absolutely no raw sewage will be involved – as its source water and purifying it through reverse osmosis, and UV disinfection.
 This treatment process is well-proven (Orange County Water District has been operating a similar facility since the 1970s) and when operational, will not generate excessive noise, odor, or traffic.
 In fact, per the Project’s Environmental Impact Report, there will be no significant environmental impacts during facility operations.

 - In late 2016, there were residents in Soquel who opposed to SqCWD building a facility that would take raw, untreated wastewater from the sewer system.
 That is not the same project or process that is being planned at the Chanticleer site.
-The project has evolved since that time and the City of Santa Cruz and Soquel Creek Water District reached an agreement in 2017 memorializing preliminary terms of getting already treated effluent from the City of Santa Cruz wastewater facility; thereby removing the source water would be raw, untreated wastewater.
-It was also during this time that the District began to look at other sites and the opportunity to co-locate the facility at the Chanticleer site with the bike-pedestrian overcrossing and near other commercial/mixed use facilities (such as the automotive shop, West Marine/Staples, the Santa Cruz County Sherriff’s offices), and since the purification facility would provide very little to no traffic impacts, that it was considered to be a good fit with its surroundings in the nearby Chanticleer vicinity.
-This site provides ample area to allow the District to design the facility layout and building façade to blend in with the area.
-With the water purification facility’s minimal impacts, there is no reason that it would affect the proposed Kaiser development.
+The Pure Water Soquel project has evolved since that time and the City of Santa Cruz and Soquel Creek Water District reached an agreement in 2017 memorializing preliminary terms of getting already treated effluent from the City of Santa Cruz wastewater facility; thereby removing untreated wastewater as a source water.

-The project, when operational, will not have little to no impacts related to traffic, noise, or odor:
+The project, when operational, will have little to no impacts related to traffic, noise, or odor: